kyma-incubator/marketplaces/README.md

-# marketplaces
+# Kyma Marketplaces

+## Overview

-Kyma configuration for cloud marketplaces
+This repository contains Kyma configuration for Cloud Marketplaces such as Google Cloud Marketplace.